AnnamTran/AnnamTran.github.io/lost.md

 <img src="/images/i-am-lost.jpg">

-<p>You probably ended up here after scanning the QR code on my necklace!</p>
+<p>You probably ended up here after scanning my QR code or my NFC tag!</p>
 <p>So what should you do now?!</p>

 # Please get in touch with my parents!